yigtkaya/rest-api-assesment/README.md

-# rest-api-assesment for IASTE application
+# rest-api-task for IASTE application

 Task: Create a user and group management REST API service.
 Service should provide a way to list, add, modify and remove users and groups.
 Each user can belong to at most one group.